 - Praise them when they go – You can opt for treats or sticker rewards, but a big high-five or hug and verbal praise can work wonders too, helping them to want to go again next time.

-- Try a natural laxative – Such as a prune, plum or pear juice but be careful not to give them too much or stomach cramps and diarrhoea can occur.
+- Try a natural laxative – Prune, plum or pear juice can be effective, but be careful not to give them too much or stomach cramps and diarrhoea can occur.

 - Get a doctor check-up – If the problem isn’t showing any signs of going away and there are no obvious reasons such as poor diet, then a check-up with your local GP is a good idea to rule out any medical issues and get additional advice.